 Creating a Simple Blockchain Application in Java

-In this tutorial, we will learn how to create a simple blockchain application in Java.
-We will use the SHA-256 hashing algorithm to create digital signatures for each block, and we will use a linked list data structure to connect the blocks together in a chain.
+In this tutorial, you will learn how to create a simple blockchain application in Java.
+The program will use the SHA-256 hashing algorithm to create digital signatures for each block, and we will use a linked list data structure to connect the blocks together in a chain.

-Follow the steps below to create a simple blockchain application in Java:
+Here are the steps to create a simple blockchain application using the Java programming language:

 public class Block {